-On June 12th, 1939, nine girls lined up with their arms around each other and posed for a photo in front of the apartments at Merwedeplein in Amsterdam.
-It was their friend Anne Frank’s 10th birthday.
+On June 12, 1939, nine girls lined up with their arms around each other and posed for a photo in front of the apartments at Merwedeplein in Amsterdam.
+It was their friend's 10th birthday.
 Her father, Otto, snapped the photo and later gave copies to each girl in the picture.
 It was just three months before the start of World War II but the Holocaust had already begun in Europe.

-Mary visited the Anne Frank in the World: 1929-1945 exhibit on January 20th, 2015.
+Mary visited the Anne Frank in the World: 1929-1945 exhibit on January 20, 2015.
 It was her second time touring the panels, one of which includes a copy of that photo.
 She shared her memories of Anne and talked about when the photo was taken.

 Mary did not realize Anne's fate until she read her diary after it was first published in the United States in 1952.
 Mary’s mother visited Otto at 263 Prisengracht in Amsterdam where the Franks hid from July 1942 until their arrest in August 1944.
 The Anne Frank House, as it is now known, was converted into a museum in 1960.

-The picture of Mary and Anne at her tenth birthday can be seen on panel 41 of the Anne Frank in the World exhibit.
-Click here to plan your visit to the exhibit.
+The picture of Mary and Anne at her tenth birthday can be seen on panel 41 of the exhibit.
+Admission is free.